MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/display-ads-in-your-app.md

 The Universal Windows Platform (UWP) and Windows Store provide several ways to monetize your app with ads.

-## Display banner and video interstitial ads using the Microsoft advertising libraries
+## Display banner and interstitial ads using the Microsoft advertising libraries

-Make more money from your UWP apps and your apps for Windows 8.1 and Windows Phone 8.x by including banner and video interstitial ads.
-The ads show in Windows apps for PCs, tablets, and phones.
+Make more money from your apps by including the following types of ads in your app:

+* Interstitial video ads.
+* Interstitial banner ads (supported in UWP apps only).
+* Standard banner ads.

+To include these types of ads in your apps, use the **AdControl** and **InterstitialAd** controls in the advertising libraries that are distributed in the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) (for UWP apps) and the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) (for Windows 8.1 and Windows Phone 8.x apps).

 You can monitor your ad performance in real time by using the [advertising performance report](../publish/advertising-performance-report.md) in the Windows Dev Center dashboard.

-To include these types of ads in your apps, use the **AdControl** and **InterstitialAd** controls in the advertising libraries that are distributed in the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) (for UWP apps) and the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) (for Windows 8.1 and Windows Phone 8.x apps).

 The following topics provide information about common tasks involving the Windows advertising libraries.